ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/index.rst

 Due to difficulties with dependencies, installation on Windows directly is no longer supported.
 Instead, it is recommended to run a Linux virtual machine from Windows and follow either the instructions for basic users (binary installation using Anaconda) or the instructions for developers.
+Alternatively, it is also possible to install RMG in the Ubuntu subsystem now available on Windows 10.

 .. toctree::
     :maxdepth: 1

     virtualMachineSetup
+    linuxSubsystem

 For Basic Users: Binary Installation Using Anaconda